 Why is transactional data important for the success of master data analysis?

-Ever since web cookies have gone to the wayside, it has become increasingly important for businesses to collect first-hand data.
+Ever since web cookies have gone by the wayside, it has become increasingly important for businesses to collect first-hand data.

 Transactional data records essential information and lays the groundwork for gaining meaningful insight into customer habits.